AjroudiRida/Portfolio/README.md

 - Responsive website design: good presentation on all devices
 - The use of semantic tags improves SEO and web accessibility.
+- projects section dynamically generated with modal of details of each project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>